9 Women Philosophers To Inspire You In 2024

 British-Australian scholar Sara Ahmed explores “how bodies and worlds take shape; and how power is secured and challenged in everyday life worlds as well as institutional cultures.”
 Ahmed’s interests span a wide range of topics, with books on cultural connections of emotion and happiness to her writings at feministkilljoys, a companion blog for her book, “Living A Feminist Life.”
 Read Ahmed if you’re seeking to deepen the intersectionality of your feminism—and if you’re ready to face the tactical ways of making systemic and institutional change.

-Emily Torres is the Editorial Director at The Good Trade.
-She’s a Los Angeles transplant who was born and raised in Indiana, where she studied Creative Writing and Business at Indiana University.
-You can usually find her reading or writing, caring for her rabbits, or practicing at the yoga studio.
+Emily McGowan is the Editorial Director at The Good Trade.
+Born and raised in Indiana, she studied Creative Writing and Business at Indiana University.
+You can usually find her in her colorful Los Angeles apartment journaling, caring for her rabbits and cat, or gaming.
+Say hi on Instagram!